FernandoCantu72/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 >•	 Files were uploaded to Microsoft SQL Server and combined into one Table with a total of 5M records.<br>

 ### 4. (Analyze) A summary of analysis
->•	R Studio was used to establishing a link between SQL server and R, query SQL, Analyse, and create graphs. <br>
+>•	R Studio was used to establishing a link between SQL server and R, query SQL, analyse data, and create graphs. <br>
->&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the bike preference of both casual riders and annual members and findings plotted in a pie chart.<br>
+>&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the bike preference of both casual riders and annual members and findings plotted in a pie chart.
+A knitted mark down file showing steps and results can be accessed here:<br>
 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Rider bike preference](https://raw.githack.com/FernandoCantu72/Google-Data-Analytics-Cyclistic-Case-Study/refs/heads/main/Rider_Preferences_SideBySide.html)<br>
 >&nbsp;&nbsp;&nbsp;&nbsp; o	Queries were run to identify the different usage by rider type and by day of the week and the results plotted in a bar chart.<br>
 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Rides by day of week](https://raw.githack.com/FernandoCantu72/Google-Data-Analytics-Cyclistic-Case-Study/refs/heads/main/Cyclistic_Rides_by_Weekday_markdown.html)<br>